strimzi/strimzi.github.io/_posts/2025-01-15-moving-data-between-JBOD-disks-using-cruise-control.md

 That can be done using the [_intrabroker_](https://strimzi.io/docs/operators/in-development/deploying#con-rebalance-str) rebalance.
 When removing volumes, you have to first safely move the data to other volumes first.
 Failing to do so could result in data loss.
-Moving data between the JBOD disks can be done using the `kafka-reassign-partitions.sh` tool, which is not very user-friendly, therefore in Strimzi 0.45.0 we introduced the ability to move data between the JBOD disks using Cruise Control.
+Moving data between the JBOD disks can be done using the `kafka-reassign-partitions.sh` tool, which is not very user-friendly.
+Therefore - in Strimzi 0.45.0 - we introduced the ability to move data between the JBOD disks using Cruise Control.

-### New `remove-disks` mode in KafkaRebalance
+### New remove-disks mode in KafkaRebalance

 The new `remove-disks` mode allows you to move the data from one JBOD disk to another JBOD disk using Strimzi's `KafkaRebalance` custom resource.
 This feature makes use of the `remove-disks` endpoint of Cruise Control that triggers a rebalancing operation which moves all replicas, starting with the largest and proceeding to the smallest, to the remaining disks.